TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 ✔ Families with Children and Pets

 Why It's Best for Washable Rugs: Lorena Canals invented the washable rug back in 1998, and the company still owns the WOOLABLE® patent.
-This means they're the only company that can offer genuine machine-washable wool rugs.
+This means they're the only company that offers genuine machine-washable wool rugs.

 Lorena Canals' use of natural fibers, non-toxic dyes, and ISO-certified manufacturing practices gives it stronger eco credentials than alternatives like Ruggable.

-Why It's Also a Great Option for Children and Pets: These washable rugs are so easy to keep clean, especially if you have pets.
+Why It's Best for Children and Pets: These washable rugs are so easy to keep clean, especially if you have pets.
 Pop them in your washing machine to remove muddy paws or toilet accidents.

 Lorena Canals' rugs for kids are adorable and best suited to younger children and nurseries.
 For older children, I recommend the slightly more sophisticated range at Cold Picnic.